Associate Professor of Political Science

 Introduction to Political Theory, American Political Thought, Modern Political Theory, Contemporary Democratic Theory, Gender Politics, Liberalism and Its Discontents (Senior Capstone Seminar).

 American Political Thought, Critical Social Theory, Democratic Theory

 Another Adorno: Democracy in America.
 Book manuscript in progress.

 A Political Companion to Marilynne Robinson.
 Co-edited with Joseph Lane.
 (University Press of Kentucky, under contract and forthcoming).

 Thoreau's Democratic Withdrawal: Alienation, Participation, and Modernity (Madison: University of Wisconsin Press, 2010) as part of the "Studies in American Thought and Culture" series, edited by Paul Boyer.

 "Adorno on the Radio: Democratic Leadership as Democratic Pedagogy."
 Forthcoming in Political Theory: An International Journal of Political Philosophy.

 "The Housekeeper of Homelessness: The Democratic Ethos of Marilynne Robinson's Essays and Novels."
 Article in progress.

 "Melville and the Cadaverous Triumphs of Transcendentalism," in A Political Companion to Melville.
 Jason Frank, ed.
-(The University Press of Kentucky, under contract and forthcoming).
+(Lexington: The University Press of Kentucky, 2014).

 "Emerson's Transcendental Gaze and the 'Disagreeable Particulars' of Slavery: Vision and the Costs of Idealism," in A Political Companion to Ralph Waldo Emerson.
 Alan M. Levine and Daniel S. Malachuk, eds.
 (Lexington: The University Press of Kentucky Press, September 2011).